caizikun/PICA-Python-Instrument-Control-and-Automation/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behaviour that contribute to a positive environment for our community include:

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes
+* Accepting responsibility and apologising to those affected by our mistakes
 * Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behavior include:
+Examples of unacceptable behaviour include:

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks